vim-airline/vim-airline/README.md

-# vim-airline
+# Vim-Airline

-lean &amp; mean statusline for vim that's light as air
+Lean &amp; mean statusline for vim that's light as air

-# rationale
+# Rationale

-there's already [powerline][b], why yet another statusline?
+There's already [powerline][b], why yet another statusline?

-*  it's 100% vimscript; no python needed.
+*  It's 100% vimscript; no python needed.
-*  it's small.  i want the core plugin to be *less than 200 lines* as a rule (specifically adhering to the [open/closed principle][h]).
+*  It's small.
+I want the core plugin to be *less than 200 lines* as a rule (specifically adhering to the [open/closed principle][h]).
-*  it gets you 90% of the way there; in addition to all the standard goodies, it integrates with [vim-bufferline][f], [fugitive][d], [unite][i], [ctrlp][j] and [syntastic][e].
+*  It gets you 90% of the way there; in addition to all the standard goodies, it integrates with [vim-bufferline][f], [fugitive][d], [unite][i], [ctrlp][j] and [syntastic][e].
-*  it looks good with regular fonts, and provides configuration points so you can use unicode or powerline symbols.
+*  It looks good with regular fonts, and provides configuration points so you can use unicode or powerline symbols.
-*  it's fast to load, taking roughly 1ms.  by comparison, powerline needs 60ms on the same machine.
+*  It's fast to load, taking roughly 1ms.  by comparison, powerline needs 60ms on the same machine.
-*  it's fully customizable; if you know a little `statusline` syntax you can tweak it to your needs.
+*  It's fully customizable; if you know a little `statusline` syntax you can tweak it to your needs.
-*  it is trivial to write colorschemes; for a minimal theme you need to edit 9 lines of colors. (please send pull requests if you create new themes!)
+*  It is trivial to write colorschemes; for a minimal theme you need to edit 9 lines of colors. (please send pull requests if you create new themes!)

-what about [old powerline][a]?
+What about [old powerline][a]?

-*  the old version still works well, but since it's deprecated new features won't get added
+*  The old version still works well, but since it's deprecated new features won't get added

-# why's it called airline?
+# Why is it called airline?

-i wrote the initial version on an airplane, and since it's light as air it turned out to be a good name.  thanks for flying vim!
+I wrote the initial version on an airplane, and since it's light as air it turned out to be a good name.
+Thanks for flying vim!

-# installation
+# Installation

-this plugin follows the standard runtime path structure, and as such it can be installed with a variety of plugin managers:
+This plugin follows the standard runtime path structure, and as such it can be installed with a variety of plugin managers:

 *  [pathogen][k]
   *  `git clone https://github.com/bling/vim-airline ~/.vim/bundle/vim-airline`